Universities in the United Kingdom: Value of academic degrees

 A study by the Sutton Trust in 2015 found that, after taking student loan repayments into account, a higher apprenticeship (at level 5 in the national qualifications frameworks) delivered higher lifetime earnings on average than a degree from a non-Russell Group university.
 Despite this, polling for the report found that apprenticeships have a lower perceived value than degrees.

 The Institute for Fiscal Studies has found that, after controlling for differences in student characteristics, graduates in medicine and economics earn (on average) 20% more and graduates in business, computing and architecture 10% more than average graduates, while graduates in creative arts earn 15% less.
 It also found that there is a wide variation in graduate earnings within subjects, even between graduates with the same degree from the same institution.
 One reason for this variation is the wealth of graduates' family backgrounds, but subject and institution choice as well as prior education attainment level can be a more significant determinant.

-The Intergenerational Foundation found in a 2016 paper that the "graduate premium" had fallen to around £100,000 averaged across all subjects, degree classes and universities, although with such a wide variation by subject and institution that it was impossible to quantify in a meaningful way.
-They argue that the graduate premium has been diluted by the large number of graduates, in particular those with non-vocational degrees from non-elite institutions.
-Making matters worse, employers have responded to the oversupply of graduates by raising the academic requirements of many occupations higher than is really necessary to perform the work.
-The study concludes by asking "why bother to study at any other than the top few institutions when a lifetime of debt will be the almost certain consequence?
-What then of the public good of having a huge range of purely academic courses on offer?"
-The paper then issued a warning that the proposed deregulation of higher education could result in the growth of low-quality for-profit education as in the US.
-Further study of the graduate premium by the Higher Education Statistics Agency and Warwick University shows that, while graduates born in 1970 earned 19% more than their non-graduate peers, the premium has fallen to 11% for graduates born in 1990.